 Table 13-7.
 Mitigation Strategy Priority Schedule

-Initiative # of Objectives Met Benefits Costs Do Benefits Equal or Exceed Costs?
+Initiative # # of Objectives Met Benefits Costs Do Benefits Equal or Exceed Costs?
 Is Project Grant- Eligible?
 Can Project Be Funded Under Existing Programs/ Budgets?
 Priority a

-1 2 medium medium yes yes no High
+1 2 High Medium Yes Yes No Medium

-2 2 high low yes no yes High
+2 2 High Medium Yes Yes No Medium

-3 2 high medium yes yes no Medium
+3 3 Medium Medium Yes Yes No Medium

-4 2 high medium yes yes no Medium
+4 2 High Medium Yes No No Medium

-5 3 medium medium yes yes no Medium

-6 2 high medium yes no no Medium

-7 4 high low yes yes no High

-8 2 medium medium yes no no Medium

-9 3 high low yes no no High

-10 3 high low yes yes no High

-11 2 high medium yes no yes High

-12 2 medium low yes no no Low
+5 2 Medium Medium Yes No No Medium

+6 3 High Low Yes Yes No High

 a.
-See Ch apter 1 for exp lanation of p riorities.
+See Ch s.
+See Chapter 1 for explanation of priorities.

-District 3 needs an evaluation their flood return gates to better understand the risk and vulnerability of that structure.
-District 3 will continue to work on comprehensive flood mitigation planning with Skagit County to identify additional flood return structure capacity or other improvements that are needed.
-District 3 also needs to work with the City of Mount Vernon to ensure the FEMA LOMR has been signed and completed and has there been an official transfer of the floodwall.
+District 15 needs an evaluation their tidegates to better understand the risk and vulnerability of those structures.
+District 15 will work on comprehensive flood mitigation planning with Skagit County to identify additional flood return structure capacity or other improvements that are needed.

-This Annex details the hazard mitigation planning elements specific to the Skagit County Drainage and Irrigation District 14 (District 14), a participating special purpose district to the Skagit County Hazard Mitigation Plan Update.
+This Annex details the hazard mitigation planning elements specific to the Skagit County Drainage and Irrigation District 16 (District 16), a participating special purpose district to the Skagit County Hazard Mitigation Plan Update.
 This Annex is not intended to be a standalone document, but rather appends to and supplements the information contained in the base plan document.
-As such, all sections of the base plan, including the planning process and other procedural requirements apply to and were met by District 14.
+As such, all sections of the base plan, including the planning process and other procedural requirements apply to and were met by District 16.
 For planning purposes, this Annex provides additional information specific to the district, with a focus on providing greater details on the risk assessment and mitigation strategy for this entity only.
 This document serves as an update to the district's previously completed plan.
 All relevant data has been carried over and updated with new information as appropriate and as identified within the planning process discussed in Volume 1.

-District 14 followed the planning process detailed in Section 2 of the Base Plan.
+District 16 followed the planning process detailed in Section 2 of the Base Plan.
 In addition to providing representation on the County's Planning Team, the district also formulated their own internal planning team to support the broader planning process.
 This planning team was led by Daryl Hamburg chair of the Skagit County Dike District Partnership and Jenna Friebel of the Skagit Drainage and Irrigation Districts consortium.
 The planning team leads worked with district commissioners, staff, and attorneys from 15 different Skagit County Dike, Drainage and Irrigation Special Purpose Districts to evaluate and rank hazards, identified a suite of initiatives and prioritize those initiatives.
-Because there are many similarities among Skagit County Dike, Drainage and Irrigation Special Purpose Districts this process was conducted via all-district emails, all district meetings, as well as individual meetings.
+Because there are many similarities among Skagit County Dike, Drainage and Irrigation Special Purpose Districts this process was conducted via all-district e-mails, all district meetings, as well as individual meetings.
 Although this work was done collectively, the local planning team for each district ultimately identified the hazard rankings and initiatives specific to their district.
 The individuals assisting in this Annex development are identified below, along with a brief description of how they participated.